 Exercise #1: Leg Extensions

-This is one of the main exercises that this leg extension / leg curl machine is made for, and it’s the reason I purchased this machine.
+This is one of the main exercises that this Valor Fitness cc-4 leg curl / extension machine is made for, and it’s the reason I purchased this machine.

-When done correctly, leg extensions are a fantastic exercise to build your quads.
+When done correctly, the is a fantastic to build your quads.

 My top tip for leg extensions:

-Keep the weight light and focus on your form.
+- Keep the light to focus on your form and the contraction of your muscle.

 Exercise #2: Single Leg Extensions